There is no content to display.

 One 2007 study exposed teeth to flavoured sparkling waters for 30 minutes and discovered flavoured waters were about as erosive as orange juice, which is known to erode enamel.
 But the flavouring is the main culprit in this scenario, and almost no one lets their drinks stay in their mouths for 30 minutes at a time!

 Additionally, the mouth and body are quite efficient at maintaining a safe pH in the mouth, with saliva working as a counteragent and buffer to low levels of acidity.
-As the Wikipedia says, “The human body robustly maintains pH equilibrium via acid-base homeostasis and will not be affected by consumption of plain carbonated water.”
+As Wikipedia says, “The human body robustly maintains pH equilibrium via acid-base homeostasis and will not be affected by consumption of plain carbonated water.”

 So the threat to your teeth seems small, and sparkling water is absolutely better for your teeth than acidic or sugary drinks like soda.
-If you enjoy a good sparkling water, take heed of the following advice, and you should have no dental issues from your habit:
+If you enjoy good sparkling water, take heed of the following advice, and you should have no dental issues from your habit:

 - Use moderation when drinking sparkling water.
 If you drink flavoured sparkling water, this is particularly important and leads to our next point.

 - Avoid sparkling water with any added sugar or artificial sweeteners.

 - Sparkling beverages can have hidden ingredients, so read the ingredients lists carefully looking for sugars and chemicals.